lingui/js-lingui/docs/tutorials/react.rst

 ``messages.js``
    Minified JS file with compiled messages (for application)

-We'll just import a compiled message catalog, unpack it and pass it to :component:`I18nProvider`:
+We'll just import a compiled message catalog and pass it to :component:`I18nProvider`:

 .. code-block:: jsx